 If it’s a fear, well, then depending on how badly you want to try a certain activity, you may want to consider therapy or hypnosis.
 Many people struggle just with flying and take medication to get them where they want to go.
 There’s no shame in that either.

 If age is the issue, you may need to redefine what adventurous travel means at your current age.
 What I mean by this is our ideas are fluid.
 Sometimes we need to redefine our thoughts to fit where we are at our current stage in life.
-Adventure at 55 doesn’t necessarily look the same as it did at 25.
+Adventure over 40 doesn’t necessarily look the same as it did at 25.
 We need to let go of the old ideals.
 Recently, I was struggling with going to the gym because I was never going to look like I did when I was 20.
 I needed to redefine my goal and remind myself that I could be in the best physical condition for my age.
 It helped.
 Be flexible.
 Change your thoughts.
 And be gentle with yourself.

 My husband and I have friends who are in their late 70s who are traveling the world.
 Much of their travel is cruising.
 This can be a fantastic way to see the world at any age.
 Our friends are having adventures that include safaris and SNUBA, a cross between snorkeling and scuba diving.